GitHub-Sofyan/GitHub-Sofyan.github.io/_pages/about.md

 ======
 Sofyan Sahrom here, an Eternal Student.
 "Always Learning, Always Growing"

-I am a mere mortal that believes we either hypertophy (grow) or atrophy (decay and die).
+I am a mortal that believes we either hypertophy (grow) or atrophy (decay).
 One way to grow is to constantly learn and devleop oneself.

 Professionally